 It is speculated that 2020 could have been even hotter, has it not been for the extensive fires that raged around the world.
 It is possible that the large amount of ash released into the atmosphere during these fires slightly filtered the solar radiation reaching the Earth and slightly cooled surface temperatures.
 In contrast, the Corona pandemic led to a sharp decline in global economic activity, and therefore to a decrease in particle emission from smokestacks and engines and to an increased penetration of radiation through the atmosphere.

 Reduction in industrious activity also brought a reduction in greenhouse gas emissions.
-However, in contrast to the immediate effect on the filtering of solar radiation due to the change in the amount of particles in the atmosphere, the effect of changes in greenhouse gasses are only noticeable within much longer time periods.
+However, in contrast to the immediate effect on the filtering of solar radiation due to the change in the amount of particles in the atmosphere, the effect of changes in greenhouse gases are only noticeable within much longer time periods.
 We do not fully understand yet the complete impact of these events on global temperatures, and they will probably only become clear in the future, with the progress of research in the field.

 According to Gavin Schmidt, director of the Goddard Institute for Space Studies, a significant El Niño event occurred in 2016 that caused a temporary global warming of the Earth’s climate.
-The fact that the average temperature in 2020 reached the same heights without El Niño’s help, stands as evidence that global surface temperatures continue to get warmer due to the accumulation of greenhouse gasses in the atmosphere.
+The fact that the average temperature in 2020 reached the same heights without El Niño’s help, stands as evidence that global surface temperatures continue to get warmer due to the accumulation of greenhouse gases in the atmosphere.
 Since not enough measures are currently being undertaken to reduce global greenhouse gas emissions, or to actively remove them from the atmosphere, global surface temperatures are expected to continue to rise in the coming years.